Part of Crestwood Drive to close on 2 mornings

-On Tuesday and Friday, Crestwood Drive in Victoria will close for paving operations between Bluebonnet Drive and Laurent Street from 4 a.m. to 10 a.m., weather permitting.
+On Tuesday and July 29, Crestwood Drive in Victoria will close for paving operations between Navarro Street and Holly Street from 4 a.m. to 10 a.m., weather permitting.

 All businesses and homes in the construction zone will remain accessible.
 Through traffic can avoid delays by seeking alternate routes.